igornikolic/BalCConLOC/README.md

 During BalCCon2k19 you have the following options :
 1 Come to the LOC desk, use the controller GIU
 1 Use the WEB GUI : http://192.168.1.105:9999/
 1 Use ledcat tool.
-Come ask for the login credentials, ssh into the controller, upload your program that generates RGB values to standard output, choose the protocol and geometry (see below) and run: $yourProgram | ./ledcat --geometry 90 artnet -b --universe 1
+Come ask for the login credentials, ssh into the controller, upload your program that generates a *binary string* of RGB values or the correct length to standard output, set the protocol and geometry (see below) and run: $yourProgram | ./ledcat --geometry 90 artnet -b --universe 1

 ## Lights plan and DMX setup